 This native perennial should be one of our more popular summer and fall flowersbut when folks hear the common name sneezeweed they assume that the plant causes hay fever and grows invasively.
 In fact, it does neither.
 Numerous leafy stems yield great sheaves of daisylike, typically dark-centered blossoms with yellow, orange, red, or coppery rays (folded back, in many types).
 Although sneezeweeds are usually listed as selections of H. autumnale, most are hybrids.
 Resist deer.

 The following sneezeweeds are widely available.
-Tall types reach 45 ft. and need staking so are best suited to back of the border.
-Compact types reach about 3 ft. tall and look great in mixed borders.
+Tall types reach 45 feet and need staking so are best suited to back of the border.
+Compact types reach about 3 feet tall and look great in mixed borders.
 Both sizes combine well with ornamental grasses.

 Mariachi series.
 Compact, upright, and disease resistant.
 Available in orange-red ('Salsa'), orange with yellow center ('Fuego'), and deep red with ruffled edges ('Siesta').

 Sahin's Early Flowerer'.
 Compact.
 Bright orange-red petals are splashed with yellow, most heavily near the tips; centers are chocolate-brown.
 Heavy bloom over a long period.